calacademy-research/bioawk.CAS/DOC/README.md

 (11)  ``end_adapter_pos("", adapter)`` to set adapter, subsequently ``end_adapter_pos(seq)`` to check seq suffix against adapter prefix.

-       To set adapter call with empty seq and adapter as 2nd arg. subsequent calls use seq as only argument. first 16 bases of adapter are used.
+       To set adapter call with empty seq and adapter as 2nd arg. subsequent calls use seq as only argument.
+       Only initial 16 bases of adapter are used.

        Returns string with 3 numbers: position of match, len, mismatches (-1 for none)